-You might remember seeing my Fall Paper Plate Cutout Wreath craft from a couple weeks ago?
-I had a lot of left over fall cutouts from that activity and I wanted to use them in a creative and fun way instead of throwing them out.
+You might remember seeing my Fall Paper Plate Cutout Wreath craft from a couple of weeks ago?
+I had a lot of leftover fall cutouts from that activity and I wanted to use them in a creative and fun way instead of throwing them out.
 After a few tries, I finally came up with a craft that works well and is great for your older child to practice some good fine motor skills!
 So the Fall Cutout Garland Craft was born!

 Items Needed for Fall Cutout Garland Craft